Irides: Master of Blocks

-Irides: Master of Blocks is an independently developed developed by American studio Madpeet and published by GOAT Store Publishing.
+Irides: Master of Blocks is an independently developed video game by American studio Madpeet and published by GOAT Store Publishing.
 It is a puzzle video game for the iPhone and Sega Dreamcast (for which it was unlicensed); both versions of the game were received positively by critics.

 Gameplay

 All the Skins in Irides have an outer space theme.

 Based around the concept of falling blocks, much like the Columns, Lumines, Tetris.
 Irides is a puzzle action game with some clever twists around conventional ideas.
 A 2 x 2 square (an O tetromino) made of four smaller block pieces is dropped into the playing field, which may appear different as the player advances through levels or skins.
 The small blocks that comprise the larger blocks will be one of two different colors.
 The objective is to rotate and align the blocks in such a way as to create 2x2 squares of the same color, which may span multiple blocks and, indeed, share blocks.
 For example, if one should get a 2x3 area of matching blocks, the middle portion will "share" itself with both the left and right halves and create two 2x2 squares.
 When too many unmatched blocks pile up to the point where no more blocks may be dropped in the playing field, the game ends.

 When part of a falling block hits an obstruction, the unobstructed portion of the block will split off and continue to fall.
 More points are scored by creating the largest number of squares during one "timeline" sweep.
 Increasing score multipliers are earned by repeatedly clearing squares on consecutive timeline sweeps.
 Bonuses are also awarded by reducing all remaining tiles to one single color or for removing all non-active tiles from the screen altogether.